kuleuven/iRODS-User-Training/08_mango_portal.md

 Under 'Contents', you can see the subcollections and data objects inside a collection.
 This has been discussed in the previous chapter.
+For now, you can work around this (at least for data objects) by (removing and) reuploading files, optionally with a new name and/or location.

 ### System properties (data objects)